-29. “Retail Marijuana Cultivation Facility” means a person licensed pursuant to these Regulations and the Colorado Retail Marijuana Code as defined therein.
+30. “Retail Marijuana Cultivation Facility” means a person licensed pursuant to these Regulations and the Colorado Retail Marijuana Code as defined therein.

-30. “Retail Marijuana Establishment” means a retail marijuana store, a retail marijuana cultivation facility, a retail marijuana product manufacturing facility, or a retail marijuana testing facility as set forth in Section 16 of Article XVIII of the Colorado Constitution and as may be more fully defined in the Colorado Retail Marijuana Code.
+31. “Retail Marijuana Establishment” means a retail marijuana store, a retail marijuana cultivation facility, a retail marijuana product manufacturing facility, or a retail marijuana testing facility as set forth in Section 16 of Article XVIII of the Colorado Constitution and as may be more fully defined in the Colorado Retail Marijuana Code.

+32. “Retail Marijuana Hospitality and Sales Business” means an entity licensed to (1) purchase Retail Marijuana from a Retail Marijuana Business, (2) Transfer Retail Marijuana to consumers, and (3) permit the use or consumption of Retail Marijuana transferred to a consumer within the Restricted Access Area.

-31. “Retail Marijuana-Infused Products Manufacturer” means a person licensed pursuant to these Regulations and the Colorado Retail Marijuana Code as defined therein.
+33. “Retail Marijuana-Infused Products Manufacturer” means a person licensed pursuant to these Regulations and the Colorado Retail Marijuana Code as defined therein.